eic/.github/profile/README.md

 This organization collects all Electron-Ion Collider (EIC) software, repositories, documentation and resources.
-It is maintained by the EIC User Group Software Working Group and the EPIC Collaboration Working Groups.
+It is maintained by the EIC User Group Software Working Group and the EPIC Collaboration Software Working Groups.

 ## How to join?